 Rarely, when middle ear empyema is severe, the tympanic membrane bulges outward.
 In such cases, tympanic membrane rupture is imminent.
 Rupture is accompanied by a sudden decrease in pain, followed by the onset of otorrhea.
 With appropriate therapy, spontaneous healing of the tympanic membrane occurs in most cases.
 When perforation persists, chronic otitis media may develop.
 Mastoid tenderness often accompanies acute otitis media and is due to the presence of pus within the mastoid air cells.
 This alone does not indicate suppurative (surgical) mastoiditis.
 Frank swelling over the mastoid bone or the association of cranial neuropathies or central findings indicates severe disease requiring urgent care.

 The treatment of acute otitis media is specific antibiotic therapy, often combined with nasal decongestants.
 The first-choice antibiotic is amoxicillin 1 g orally every 8 hours for 5–7 days.
 Alternatives (useful in resistant cases) are amoxicillin-clavulanate 875/125 mg or 2 g/125 mg ER every 12 hours for 5–10 days; or cefuroxime 500 mg or cefpodoxime 200 mg orally every 12 hours for 5–7 days.

 Tympanocentesis for bacterial (aerobic and anaerobic) and fungal culture may be performed by any experienced physician.
 A 20-gauge spinal needle bent 90 degrees to the hub attached to a 3-mL syringe is inserted through the inferior portion of the tympanic membrane.
 Interposition of a pliable connecting tube between the needle and syringe permits an assistant to aspirate without inducing movement of the needle.
-Tympanocentesis is useful for otitis ...
+Tympanocentesis is useful ...